Lori Loughlin’s Daughter Olivia Jade Didn’t Fill Out Her Own College Application, Per ‘People’

 Lori Loughlin and her husband, Mossimo Giannulli, are currently embattled in a shocking college admissions scandal, and it seems that their daughter, Olivia Jade, has become the most famous of all the students who benefited from the illegal activity.

 According to People Magazine, sources claim that Olivia Jade didn’t even fill out her own college application for USC.
-New court documents reveal that Lori Loughlin had emailed Rick Singer, the ring leader of the college admissions scandal, about how to fill out the application before Olivia had been accepted to the university as a recruited athlete.
+New court documents reveal that Lori Loughlin had emailed Rick Singer, the alleged ring leader of the college admissions scandal, about how to fill out the application before Olivia had been accepted to the university as a recruited athlete.

 “On or about December 12, 2017, Loughlin e-mailed [Singer], copying Gianulli and their younger daughter, to request guidance on how to complete the formal USC application in the wake of her daughter’s provisional acceptance as a recruited athlete,” the affidavit reads.